rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

         warntime 5
         initdead 120
         udpport 694
-        ucast eth0 10.23.233.89 # The IP address of the slave instance on public net auto_failback on
+        ucast eth0 10.23.233.89 # The IP address of the replica instance on public net auto_failback on
-        node master-instance-hostname # master-instance-hostname is the name displayed by uname -n in the master instance node slave-instance-hostname # slave-instance-hostname is the name displayed by uname -n in the slave instance respawn hacluster /usr/lib/heartbeat/ipfail
+        node primary-instance-hostname # primary-instance-hostname is the name displayed by uname -n in the primary instance node replica-instance-hostname # replica-instance-hostname is the name displayed by uname -n in the replica instance respawn hacluster /usr/lib/heartbeat/ipfail
         use_logd yes

-6. (Slave) Install Apache on the slave server by running the following
+6. (Replica) Install Apache on the replica server by running the following
    commands:

         sudo apt-get update
         sudo apt-get install heartbeat
         sudo apt-get install apache2

-7. (Slave) Create the ***/etc/heartbeat/authkeys*** file on the slaver server and enter the following text.
-The contents are the same for the master server and the slave server.
+7. (Replica) Create the ***/etc/heartbeat/authkeys*** file on the replica server and enter the following text.
+The contents are the same for the primary server and the replica server.
 Substitute your own passphrase.

    *File contents:*

         auth 1
         1 sha1 YourSecretPassPhrase

-8. (Slave) Set the correct permissions on the ***/etc/heartbeat/authkeys*** file.
+8. (Replica) Set the correct permissions on the ***/etc/heartbeat/authkeys*** file.

         chmod 600 /etc/heartbeat/authkeys

-9. (Slave) Create the ***/etc/heartbeat/haresources*** file on the slave server and populate it with the shared IP address (with you master server public IP address).
-The contents are the same for the master server and the slave server.
+9. (Replica) Create the ***/etc/heartbeat/haresources*** file on the replica server and populate it with the shared IP address (with you primary server public IP address).
+The contents are the same for the primary server and the replica server.

    *File contents:*

-        master-instance-hostname 10.23.233.113/24
+        primary-instance-hostname 10.23.233.113/24

-10. (Slave) Create the ***/etc/heartbeat/ha.cf*** file on the slave server and enter the following text.
+10. (Replica) Create the ***/etc/heartbeat/ha.cf*** file on the replica server and enter the following text.
 The lines with comments are the ones that have to be modified.

     *File contents:*